tiepdotme/home/_features/distance.md

 title: Distance
 type: fishing
 # image: /assets/images/feature--generation-2-spin-power-grip.gif
-description: The lengthened lever arm of IRT’s aluminum machined fishing reels provides improved casting performance; this allows for lighter lines and lures.
+description: The lengthened lever arm of our fishing reels provides improved casting performance.
+This allows for lighter lines and lures.
 published: true
 ---

+The lengthened lever arm of our fishing reels provides improved casting performance.
+This allows for lighter lines and lures.